What are your banking options when starting a business?

 Business credit cards

-Business credit cards are available to organizations of all sizes, including start-ups and sole proprietors.
+Business credit cards are available to organizations of all sizes, including small businesses and sole proprietors.
 Applicants only need to have a good personal credit score and give a personal guarantee to be eligible.
 These credit cards can come with high credit limits, giving companies more financial flexibility and higher purchasing power.

 Owners can authorize employees to use their business credit account for approved expenses.
 By doing so, they can spread the responsibility of day-to-day banking tasks and run operations more effectively.
 They also tend to come with reward points that incentivize spending.
 Points can be redeemable on everything from frequent flyer miles to cash rewards and purchases at participating retailers.